EsriCanada/TechTrek_Idol_2014/Sarah_Jonathan_LandofOz/ReadMe.md

 If any citizen of Oz is found using the information contained in this basemap data to create any web mapping applications in support of the Wicked Witch of the West, he/she is punishable by death and will be detained by the Wizard's army in Southstairs until the matter can be looked into in full.

-Thw Wizard's GIS team thanks you for your cooperation *Jonathan Nowlan*
+The Wizard's GIS team thanks you for your cooperation

+*Jonathan Nowlan*
 *Sarah Sibbett*